Thank you for expressing an interest in working for Chichester College.

 The College is committed to equality of opportunity and inclusion and it is an integral part of our recruitment and selection and we welcome all applications.

-The College has been awarded the ‘Two Ticks’ Disability Symbol by Jobcentre Plus in recognition of our commitment to the recruitment, employment, retention and development of people with disabilities.
+The College has been recognised as a Disability Confident Employer in recognition of our commitment to the recruitment, employment, retention and development of disabled people.
 If you have a disability, please advise us of any help that you might need during the application and/or interview process or additional support that would help you to match the person specification in an alternative but equal manner.
-The College is committed to shortlisting applicants who have declared a disability in their application and who meet the essential criteria for the role.
+As users of the disability confident scheme, the College guarantee to interview all disabled applicants who meet the minimum criteria for the role.

 The shortlisting process will take place after the closing date and all candidates will be contacted by email with details of the progress of their application.

 As part of the interview process, candidates may be required to undertake an initial diagnostic assessment for English and Maths.

 Please submit your application and any related information no later than 11.30pm on the advertised closing date, unless otherwise stated.
 Applications submitted after this date and time may not be considered.